isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 **Enrichment Programmes**

-The following programmes are organised to hone in students a keener interest in passion for learning Science:
+The following programmes are organised to hone in students a keener interest in passion for learning Science:&nbsp;

 *   Science Buskers 2022
 *   E2K Science Programme